 Every time I visit Chick-fil-A, I try to remember to scan my app.
 It really adds up!
 I got a free drink recently and a free entrée.

-4. We shopped at Aldi and Costco.
+4. We shopped at Aldi, Costco, and BJ’s Wholesale.

 5. We mostly ate at home and found recipes we liked even better than going out.

 This has been a big one since I don’t enjoy cooking and we are often strapped for time with long commutes.
 We tried some new recipes and found a few that were even better than going out to eat!
 We also used our slow cooker quite a bit to save time.
 (This dish was one of my favs!)